nholthaus/units/README.md

 		return x >= square_feet_t(80.0);
 	}

-See the `units::traits` namespace for a list of all the suported traits.
+See the `units::traits` namespace for a list of all the supported traits.

 Build Instructions
 ------------------